BraveHeart-tex/DALL-E-2.0-Image-Generation-Front-End/README.md

 ```

-4. Create a .env file in the root directory with the following variables. .env file should be created outside of both the server and the client folders.
+4. Create a .env file in the root directory with the following variables. .env file should be created in the root of the server folder.

 ```
 MONGODB_URL="YOUR URL"